Cars Hotel Area at Disney World (Art of Animation)

 Lastly, we have Luigis Casa Della Tires.

-Luigi and Guido are there to sell you a new pair of tires should yours wear out while on vacation.
+Luigi and Guido will sell you a new pair of tires should yours wear out while on vacation.

-Art of Animation sits across the lake from neighboring value Pop Century.
-I have a full account of our stay at Pop Century Resort (review).
+Art of Animation sits across the lake from neighboring value, Disney’s Pop Century Resort.
+We prefer the layout of the standard rooms at Pop Century over the Little Mermaid rooms.

 Most of the buildings at Art of Animation face out to Hourglass Lake.
 The backside of each building has signage and animated sketches airbrushed onto the buildings.

-For instance, the scene with Guido stacking the tires.
+For instance, here is a scene with Guido stacking the tires.

-And the finished product in color is showcased on the side of the building.
-Look closely, it’s designed to look like a sketchbook with a page flipped over at the top.
+On the outer side of each building, you can see the finished product showcased.
+Look closely.
+It’s designed to look like a sketchbook with a page flipped over at the top.